amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - Immutable associative containers (associatve because they contain key value pair & key is used to look up the associated value in map).
 - Maps in Scala are not language syntax.
 They are library abstractions that you can extend and adapt.
 - Maps are essentially collections of two element tuples i.e. key-value pairs.
+- Maps in scala are library abstractions that can be extended per user needs.
+- There can be various particular implementations like HashMap, TreeMap or ParMap (Parallel Map - obtained by invoking par method)

 ##### Creating Map